top of page

 Compound Movements

-We're not programming single-joint movements like cable curls and machine flyes.
+We're not programming single-joint movements like cable curls, leg extensions, and finger twitches.
 If you construct a program around movements like that, workouts take longer because more movements have to be included to hit all the necessary muscle groups.

 So the foundation of a minimalist workout routine lies in compound exercises, targeting multiple muscle groups simultaneously.
 We're talking deadlifts, squats, bench presses, overhead presses, barbell/dumbbell rows, and even some Olympic lifts depending on the skill level of the trainee.